opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

    .. note::  VM should be build with static IP and should be accessible from
       yardstick host.

-3. OVS & DPDK version.
+4. OVS & DPDK version:

   * OVS 2.7 and DPDK 16.11.1 above version is supported

-4. Setup `OVS-DPDK`_ on host.
+Refer setup instructions at `OVS-DPDK`_ on host.

 OVS-DPDK Config pod.yaml describing Topology
 ++++++++++++++++++++++++++++++++++++++++++++